cam-martin/interview_example/chapter5.md

 Let's get right to it.
 No holding back.

 In this senario, there are 13 blue, 15 red, and 17 yellow snakes.
-Everytime they two opposing colored snakes meet their color switches to the third color.
+Everytime two opposing colored snakes meet their color switches to the third color.
 A red snake meets a blue snake and they both turn yellow.

 The question is, could the snakes meet so that eventually all snakes become the same color?

 *** =instructions
 - Yes, you can achieve a monochormatic band of snakes!
-- No, you will always have at least two colors
+- No, you will always have at least two colors.
 *** =hint
 Try simplifying the numbers, can you get all one color with just 1 blue, 3 red and 7 yellow?